Styracosaurus: Discoveries and species

-The first fossil remains of Styracosaurus were collected in Alberta, Canada by C. M. Sternberg (from an area now known as Dinosaur Provincial Park, in a formation now called the Dinosaur Park Formation) and named by Lawrence Lambe in 1913.
-This quarry was revisited in 1935 by a Royal Ontario Museum crew who found the missing lower jaws and most of the skeleton.
 These fossils indicate that S. albertensis was around 5.5-5.8 m in length and stood about 1.65 m high at the hips.
 An unusual feature of this first skull is that the smallest frill spike on the left side is partially overlapped at its base by the next spike.
 It appears that the frill suffered a break at this point in life and was shortened by about 6 cm.
 The normal shape of this area is unknown because the corresponding area of the right side of the frill was not recovered.